Trent Reznor Of Nine Inch Nails Goes Hard On Taylor Swift, Calls Out Politically Neutral Artists

 Reznor went on to further criticize Donald Trump, suggesting that artists have a responsibility to call out what they perceive as injustices of the world.

 Nine Inch Nails have released a new album every year for the last to years.
 Not The Actual Events dropped as a surprise in 2016, followed by ADD VIOLENCE in 2017.
 Tomorrow, June 22 brings the third consecutive year with a new Nine Inch Nails release.
-Just ahead of its release, Bad Witch is already fairing well, as it currently sits at an 79 out of 100 on Metacritic.
+Just ahead of its release, Bad Witch is already fairing well, as it currently sits at a 79 out of 100 on Metacritic.
 The Independent, Boston Globe, and Kerrang are just a few of the outlets singing the praises of Trent Reznor’s upcoming record.

 Later today, readers can also look for an exclusive review for the new Nine Inch Nails album Bad Witch, right here on The Inquisitr.